gpista/open-wc/packages/building-rollup/README.md

 Our config generator sets you up with good defaults for most projects.
 It's easy to extend and customize this config further for your requirements.

 If you find yourself disabling a lot of the default functionality we recommend forking from the default config and taking control yourself.
-Rollup is not that hard to configure, it's better to be in full control if you know what you're doing.
+Rollup is relatively easy to configure compared to other build tools, it's better to be in full control if you know what you're doing.

 ### Customizing default plugins